-The Native Plant Society of New Mexico strives to educate the public about native plants by promoting knowledge of plant identification, ecology, and uses; fostering plant conservation and the preservation of natural habitats; supporting botanical research; and encouraging the appropriate use of native plants to conserve water, land, and wildlife.
+The Native Plant Society of New Mexico strives to educate the public about native plants by promoting knowledge of plant identification, ecology, and uses; foster plant conservation and the preservation of natural habitats; support botanical research; and encourage the appropriate use of native plants to conserve water, land, and wildlife.

 Why a Native Plant Society?

 NPSNM was founded in the summer of 1976 and is joined by similar organizations in many other states and countries, recognizing the importance of the natural flora native to every region.
 Learn about a year in the life of our native plant societies nationwide in this recent report of accomplishments, compiled by the Native Plant Society of the United States (formerly Native Plant Conservation Campaign): Example NPCC Annual Report